THE CRASH.

 • How:

-I lost consciousness on impact, got a few broken bones, a severe brain injury despite my helmet, and I remained in a coma for over three weeks.
-The medical staff couldn’t tell if I was going to make it.
-They also told me that without a helmet, I would have been dead.
+I lost consciousness on impact, got a few broken bones, a severe brain injury with internal bleeding despite my helmet, and I remained in a coma for over three weeks.
+The medical staff could not tell if I was going to make it. • After:

 THIS IS WHY WE CAN’T HAVE NICE THINGS.